dshanske/indieweb-post-kinds/readme.md

 ## Changelog ##
  * *Version 1.2* - Change to store meta using [WordPress Data](https://indiewebcamp.com/WordPress_Data) proposal.
 Display functionality broken into individual pieces to make it easier to customize and edit.
+Multi-reply support.
  * *Version 1.1.1* - Adds theme support.
  * *Version 1.1.0* - Added new kinds - listen, watch, check-in, play at the suggestion of acegiak.
 Adds support for passive kinds.
 Some code cleanup and commenting.
 Start of add_theme_support function.
 This will